US steel industry in critical window of opportunity for decarbonization amid upcoming relines: RMI

 US steelmakers face near-term reinvestment decisions

-“As we think about the existing [steel] asset base, largely clustered in the Midwest in the US, a lot of these assets are coming up on dates where they need significant amounts of reinvestments,” Kaitlyn Ramirez, senior associate of RMI’s Climate-Aligned Industries Program, said.
+“As we think about the existing [steel] asset base, largely clustered in the Midwest in the US, a lot of these assets are coming up on dates where they need significant amounts of reinvestments,” Kaitlyn Ramirez, manager of the iron and steel team of RMI’s Climate-Aligned Industries program, said.

 Several coal based blast furnace steel mills in the US are approaching reline deadlines before 2030, forcing near term capital decisions that will shape US steelmaking for decades, according to RMI.